 Our Green Mission

-• Provide quality advices in the field of dependable Green Computing Technology including but not limited to web hosting services at affordable rates with the best customer service in the business.
+- Provide quality advices in the field of dependable Green Computing Technology including but not limited to web hosting services at affordable rates with the best customer service in the business.

+We live by very simple and important principle, which is, without customers we have no business.
 Our customer's satisfaction is the #1 focus for every team member of the company and I personally guarantee my attention for to every customer.
 Therefor We Chose the Best of the best!
 La creme de la creme from Our Suppliers list.

-• Promote every web site on the internet to be hosted by a web hosting company utilizing Green Energy through our Affiliates Link.
+- Promote every web site on the internet to be hosted by a web hosting company utilizing Green Energy through our Affiliates Link.

 By the way, going green for your own web site and your business almost assuredly will lead to higher sales compared to your non green competitors.
 In 2006, 81% of Americans polled by the Yale School of Forestry and Environmental Studies felt that they had a personal responsibility to do something positive about the environment.
-So all things being equal and you.ve gone green and your competitors have not, you should win the business 81% of the time and that.s where going green and promoting green makes good economic sense
+So all things being equal and you.ve gone green and your competitors have not, you should win the business 81% of the time and that.s where going green and promoting green makes good economic sense.

 We have all seen in articles, news reports and documentaries about how we've failed to realize until relatively recently how harmful many of our actions have been to the environment.
 To think that we need to reverse over a century.s worth of heavy pollution on a global scale can seem daunting.
 This is why at Darmawan Consulting, we feel that now more than ever we can and must collectively work together to heighten awareness and force a change in philosophy for as many individuals as possible.

 You can start today to make your lifestyle and businesses greener.
-We offer some information and facts on how to go green within our site and we have developed
+We offer some information and facts on how to go green within our site and we have developed Affiliationship Program with Our Green Web Hosting Provider.

 Minggu, 10 Oktober 2010